-relationship with a customer who is or whose beneficial owner is a domestic PEP or an international organisation PEP; continuing (b) when an existina business relationship with a customer who is or whose beneficial owner is a domestic PEP or an international organisation PEP where relationship subsequently becomes high risk; or (c) when continuing an existing high risk business relationship where the FI subsequently knows that the customer or the beneficial owner of the customer is a domestic PEP or an international organisation PEP.
-If a domestic PEP or an international organisation 4.11.23 PEP is no longer entrusted with a prominent (public) function, an FI may adopt an RBA to determine whether to apply or continue to apply the measures set out in paragraph 4.11.12 in a high risk business relationship with a customer who is or whose owner is that domestic beneficial PFP international organisation PEP, taking into account various risk factors, such as: (a) the level of (informal) influence that the individual could still exercise; (b) the seniority of the position that the individual held as a PEP: or (c) whether the individual's previous and current function are linked in any way (e.g. formally by appointment of the PEPs successor, deal with the same substantive matters).
+- relationship with a customer who is or whose beneficial owner is a domestic PEP or an international organisation PEP: - (b) when continuing an existing business relationship with a customer who is or whose beneficial owner is a domestic PEP or an international organisation PEP where the relationship subsequently becomes high risk; or - (c) when continuing an existing high risk business relationship where the FI subsequently knows that the customer or the beneficial owner of the customer is a domestic PEP or an international organisation PEP. - 4.11.23 If a domestic PEP or an international organisation PEP is no longer entrusted with a prominent (public) function, an FI may adopt an RBA45 to determine whether to apply or continue to apply the measures set out in paragraph 4.11.12 in a high risk business relationship with a customer who is or whose beneficial owner is that domestic PEP or international organisation PEP, taking into account various risk factors, such as: - (a) the level of (informal) influence that the individual could still exercise: - (b) the seniority of the position that the individual held as a PEP: or - (c) whether the individual's previous and current function are linked in any way (e.g. formally by appointment of the PEPs successor, or informally by the fact that the PEP continues to deal with the same substantive matters).